How I Cook Fresh Rainbow Trout Filets On Top of the Stove

 Pan Fried Rainbow Trout with Tarragon

-As mentioned above, there are lots of ways to cook fresh fish filets and many ways to season them to alter their flavor.
-The way I'm describing here is very basic and very easy to do at home especially if you are not that comfortable with pan-frying fish.
+As mentioned above, there are many ways to cook fresh fish filets and season them to alter their flavor.
+The way I'm describing here is basic and easy to do at home, especially if you are uncomfortable with pan-frying fish.

-I have a few tips that I hope are helpful and encourage you to give this method a try.
+I have a few helpful tips, and I encourage you to try this method.

 Seasoning

-For this dish, I used only salt, pepper, and some finely minced tarragon.
+I used only salt, pepper, and some finely minced tarragon for this dish.
 When my youngest daughter grabbed the bunch of fresh tarragon from the refrigerator, I asked her to pull off a leave, crumble it up in her fingers, give it a smell, and then take a taste.

-She liked the smell but wasn't thrilled with the taste.
+She liked the smell but wanted to be more thrilled with the taste.
 Said it tasted like licorice - which it does.
-When cooked, the flavor mellows and is great with most seafood, chicken and vegetables and is an important ingredient when making Bearnaise sauce.
+When cooked, the flavor is mellow and is excellent with most seafood, chicken, and vegetables.
+It is an essential ingredient when making Bearnaise sauce.

 Cooking Tips